-FY 2011-12 BUDGET DEVELOPMENT
+FY 2011-12 BUDGET

-Overall General Fund discretionary revenues for FY 2011-12 are projected to be 2.7 percent above the budgeted amounts for FY 2010-11.
-Business license revenue is projected to show a steady growth of approximately five percent above the revised FY 2010-11 figure, reaching \$66.5 million in FY 2011-12.
-This amount remains about 15 percent below peak collections in FY 2007-08.
-Additionally, property taxes are expected to increase by about three percent in FY 2011-12.
+Overall General Fund discretionary revenues for FY 2011-12 are projected to be 4.2 percent above FY 2010-11 levels.
+Business license revenue is projected to grow approximately six percent above the revised FY 2010-11 figure, reaching \$67.4 million in FY 2011-12.
+This amount is about 13 percent below peak collections in FY 2007-08.
+Additionally, property taxes are expected to increase by about 2.5 percent in FY 2011-12.
 A major risk for the forecast beyond FY 2011-12 is the high probability that Multnomah County will submit a measure to voters to establish a new permanent library district beginning in FY 2012-13.
 Though very preliminary at this point, current estimates suggest that the negative impact on City General Fund property tax revenues could exceed \$5 million due to higher levels of Measure 5 compression.
+Additionally, should declines in real market values compound for the next several years, compression will begin to significantly erode the City's historically stable General Fund property tax revenue.
 See "PROPERTY TAX AND VALUATION INFORMATION-SECTION 11B," herein.
-The table below shows budgeted General Fund discretionary revenues for FY 2010-11 and forecasted revenues for FY 2011-12 and FY 2012-13.
-These projections are from the December 2010 forecast and are expected to be updated prior to release of the Mayor's proposed budget in April.
-The Mayor is scheduled to release his proposed FY 2011-12 budget on April 29, 2011.
-The City Council is expected to adopt a final FY 2011-12 budget no later than June 30, 2011.